Max Benitz: Journalism

 In 2008–2009, Benitz worked as an unpaid journalist for the MOBY Group and as a freelancer in Afghanistan, covering the activities of the British Army in that country.
 His book, Six Months Without Sundays: The Scots Guards in Afghanistan, was published by Birlinn in November 2011.

 Personal life

-Benitz has one son with actress Olga Kurylenko, born on 3 October 2015.
+Benitz has one son with actress and his former partner Olga Kurylenko, born on 3 October 2015.

-Max Benitz married Celia Weinstock, granddaughter of Lord Weinstock, at the Savoy Chapel in London on 10 March 2023.
+Benitz married Celia Weinstock, granddaughter of Lord Weinstock, at the Savoy Chapel in London on 10 March 2023.
 Their son was born on 9 November 2024.